tttapa/Control-Surface/README.md

   {3, 4, 5} // Address pins S0, S1, S2
 };

-// Create an array of potentiometers that send out MIDI Control Change messages
+// Create an array of CCPotentiometer objects that send out MIDI Control Change
-// when you turn the potentiometers connected to the 8 input pins of the mux.
+// messages when you turn the potentiometers connected to the 8 inputs of the mux.
 CCPotentiometer volumePotentiometers[] = {
   { mux.pin(0), { MIDI_CC::Channel_Volume, CHANNEL_1 } },
   { mux.pin(1), { MIDI_CC::Channel_Volume, CHANNEL_2 } },